 On “Machine” you have another wide-sounding piano, but you also have an industrial percussion bit in the beginning that’s quite eerie.

-The piano is probably the same one that was used for "Eet".
+The piano is probably the same one that was used for “Eet”.
 The percussion was something that Matt Chamberlain had.
-Part of it was cymbals he laid out on the floor, miced and played.
-I got the signal in the control room and put a gate and limiter on it, and then sent it to a bit crushing pedal.
-Some of the clanging sounds also came from David Burn.
-He had a place in New York where he made sounds like that using the building itself.
+Part of it was cymbals he laid out on the floor, mic’d and played.
+I got the signal in the control room and put a gate and limiter on it, and then we sent it to a bit crushing pedal that Elizondo brought with him.
+Some of the clanging sounds also came from David Byrne.
+He had a place in New York where he made sounds using the building itself.
 He would pull a lever in one part of the building, and a sound would be made somewhere else and recorded.
 So Regina went there to work on a lot of the eerie sounds in that song.

 It’s been great talking to you Adam.
 Thanks for dropping so much info on these albums.
 What’s next for you, work-wise?

-I'm still working with Muse, and also doing a song for the Hamilton Broadway show with Elizondo.
-I also have a project ongoing for RCA for the band called.... of which Matthew Koma is the singer.
-I also have to work on album for an upcoming DC Comics Batman project.
-So there's no lack of work at the moment.
+I’m still working with Muse, and also doing a song for the Hamilton Broadway show with Elizondo.
+I also have a project ongoing for RCA Records for a band called Winnetka Bowling League of which Matthew Koma is the singer.
+I also have to work on an album for the upcoming DC Comics “Dark Knights: Metal” project.
+So there’s no lack of work at the moment.